Hiring managers are currently knee deep in crisis management.

 6.How have you handled the stress of Coronavirus?

 Acknowledge the reality of the stressful situation and explain your coping techniques.
 Do you have a positive outlook?
 What are the ways you have used to deal with stress?
 Daily walks?
-Meditation?
+Meditation during work?
 Connecting with friends?

 Employers will probe your ability to be productive in light of stress — this will not be the only time you will face a difficult situation.
 You may want to also use this opportunity to ask how they are supporting employees who may be dealing with stress related to isolation.